-Piedmont Music Therapy, LLC is a private practice established in 2013 to support individuals’ health and wellness through music and music therapy in Greater Charlotte.
-A team of board certified music therapists with a combined total of over 40 years of clinical training working with individuals of all ages.
-PMT wishes to be an Approved Provider to increase access to creative and expressive arts in the Charlotte Area.
+Piedmont Music Therapy, LLC is a private practice established to support individuals’ health and wellness through music therapy and music in Greater Charlotte – we connect, play & grow.
+A team of board certified music therapists with a combined total of over 42 years of clinical training working with individuals of all ages and abilities.
+PMT is an Approved Provider to help increase access to creative and expressive arts in the Charlotte Area.
+Mental health support is one of our priorities.

 PMT Ukulele Club is geared towards students grades 2 – 5, grades 6-8, Grades 9-10 or 11-12 who would like to learn how to play the ukulele in a fun environment with peers.
 Why the ukulele?
 Ukulele is one of the friendliest instruments for children and beginning musicians.
 It’s lightweight, easy to hold and carry, and the strings are easier to depress compared to guitar.
 The chords are also less complicated than guitar, which makes learning chords easier with only four strings.
 Ukuleles are a great primer for future string instrument exposure!